au-ry/devsu-project/readme.txt

 This will install Cypress locally as a development dependency for your project.
 Make sure you have run ```npm init``` or have a ```node_modules``` folder or a ```package.json``` file in the root of your project to ensure Cypress is installed in the correct directory.

 By default, the tests run in "headless" mode (without a graphical interface).
-To run the tests in the console with a graphical interface, use the following commands:
+To run the tests on the console with a graphical interface, use the following commands:

 For E2E testing:
 ```npx cypress run --spec cypress\e2e\store-purchase-spec.cy.js --headed```